-Indirect costs will not be allowable charges against the award unless specifically included as a line item in the approved budget for the award.
+Indirect costs will not be allowable charges against this award unless specifically included as a line item in the approved budget for this award.

-Indirect cost recovery for any actual indirect costs incurred by the recipient which are greater than the indirect cost line item in the approved award budget is limited up to the award amount.
+Indirect cost recovery for any actual indirect costs incurred by the non-Federal entity which are greater than the indirect cost line item in the approved award budget is limited up to the award amount.

-A non-profit organization which has not previously established an indirect cost rate with a Federal agency, that believes the Department of State should be its cognizant agency, shall submit its initial indirect cost proposal immediately after the organization is advised that the award will be made and, in no event, later than three months after the effective date of the award.
+A non-profit organization which has not previously established an indirect cost rate with a Federal agency, that believes the DOS should be its cognizant agency, shall submit its initial indirect cost proposal immediately after the organization is advised that an award will be made and, in no event, later than three months after the effective date of the award.
 For all NICRA and indirect rate inquiries please contact AQM-NICRA@state.gov.

-If a dispute arises in a negotiation of an indirect cost rate between the Department and the recipient, the dispute shall be resolved in accordance with the appeals procedures of the Department of State, Office of Acquisition Management (A/OPE/AQM).
+If a dispute arises in a negotiation of an indirect cost rate between DOS and the non-Federal entity, the dispute shall be resolved in accordance with the appeals procedures of the Department of State, Office of Acquisition Management (A/LM/AQM).